ucdavis/accessible-pdf-rocky/docs/DEVELOPMENT.md

 This starts:

+- .NET 8 API server on port 5165
-- FastAPI controller on port 8000
+- React + Vite client on port 5173
-- Next.js frontend on port 3000
+- D1 API worker on port 8787

-**Note:** The D1 API worker is not included in docker-compose.
-You need to run it separately with `wrangler dev` (see Terminal 3 setup below).
-This is intentional - Wrangler's local dev server provides D1 emulation without Docker.
+**Note:** All services run in Docker for consistent local development.

 **Detached mode:**